Identity-Preserving Image-to-Video Generation via Reward-Guided Optimization

 In this paper, we present an image-to-video generation framework designed to maintain identity fidelity without extra identity networks or facial attribute injection but from the perspective of reinforcement learning.
 Prior works such as ReFL~\citep{xu2023imagereward}, DRaFT~\citep{clark2023directly}, AlignProp~\citep{prabhudesai2023aligning} and VADER~\citep{prabhudesai2024video} directly supervise the final output of a diffusion model using differentiable reward functions.
 These reward-guided approaches enable effective adaptation of diffusion models to generate videos that better align with task-specific objectives, thereby achieving better alignment with desired outcomes.
 Our approach performs direct reward optimization by leveraging a face identity model~\citep{deng2019arcface} as the reward model.
 To eliminate exposure bias, we thus train on-policy by initializing trajectories from pure Gaussian noise and backpropagates the identity reward through the last denoising steps of the sampling chain.
 This trajectory-aware optimization yields robust identity improvements, faster convergence, and better stability.
 To prevent reward hacking, we propose a robust multi-view facial scoring mechanism that leverages facial feature pools constructed from videos, substantially improving generalization to pose, expression, and lighting variations while mitigating the copy-paste phenomenon.
 We also incorporate a KL-divergence regularization that constrains the deviation of the tuned model from the original diffusion model at each gradient step.
 This multi-step regularization better preserves the model's original capabilities while enhancing identity consistency.

 We evaluate our methodology on both Wan 2.2 I2V model~\citep{wan2025wan} and our in-house 15B I2V model using comprehensive quality and identity preservation metrics, comparing against state-of-the-art methods for identity-preserving video generation.
 Extensive experiments demonstrate that our approach generates high-quality videos with significantly improved identity consistency.
-We leverage the powerful ROLL~\citep{wang2025reinforcementlearningoptimizationlargescale} RL training framework in our implementation.